yunginnanet/BDSM-linux/README.md

 ### Fork

-This fork allows you to run this application in operating systems that *aren't complete fucking garbage*.
-It also removes some *completely moronic obfuscation that serves no purpose*.
+This fork allows you to run this application on *nix platforms.
+It also removes some ofuscation that realistically serves no purpose.
 Anyone that is going to read the source code of a program that downloads mods for a hentai game is probably not going to be deterred by a few lines of code.
-It's a cool program man.. but wtf!?

 This is intended for those of us chads that run illusion games in WINE.